robb/Cartography/README.md

 For every view on the left hand side of an equality or inequality operator, Cartography will automatically set its `translatesAutoresizingMaskIntoConstraints` property to `false`.

-If the view is not controlled by you–for example if it belongs to a Apple-provided `UIViewController` class–you should take appropriate care when declaring its constraints.
+If the view is
+not controlled by you–for example _if it belongs to a Apple-provided `UIViewController` class_–you should take appropriate care when declaring its constraints.

+<br><br>

 ## Replacing constraints